 When exchanging SIP signaling messages with a peer, the VoIP SP should reuse an existing TLS connection if available.

-Editor’s note: Review the set of cipher suites that need to be supported.

 During the TLS session handshake, the peering SPs shall perform mutual TLS authentication as described in the IETF RFC associated with the TLS version being used (e.g., RFC 5246 for TLS 1.2, or RFC 8446 for TLS 1.3).
 The peering SPs shall perform the certificate transparency validation procedures defined in RFC 9162.
 The profile specified in this document extends the RFC 9162 procedures to mandate that the TLS server shall perform certificate transparency validation of the TLS client certificate.
 Each SP shall extract the SIP domain name from the peer’s TLS certificate, as defined in section 7.1 of RFC 5922.
 The SP acting as TLS client shall verify that one of the domain names obtained from the certificate matches the domain name it used to initiate the TLS session, as described in section 7.3 of RFC 5922.
 The SP acting as TLS server shall verify that one of the domain names obtained from the certificate matches a trusted SIP domain name obtained from one of its peer SPs (see clause 5.1.1.1), as described in section 7.4 of RFC 5922

-Editor’s note: Consider addition of certificate transparency, and also review these authentication procedures.

 IPsec Option

 The requirements specified in this clause apply only to SPs that choose the IPsec option.